edgedb/easy-edgedb/chapter15/index.md

 4. How would you make a function called `display_coffins` that pulls up all the `HasCoffins` objects with more than 0 coffins?

+5. How would you give the `Place` type a backlink to every `Person` type that visited it?

 [See the answers here.](answers.md)

 <!-- quiz-end -->